zhaoyue-ntu/QueryFormer/README.md

 # QueryFormer Forked Repo - README

-Query representation learning plays a crucial role in various AI-based database tasks, such as query optimization and database tuning.
+Query representation learning plays a crucial role in various AI-based database tasks, such as query optimization and workload forecasting.
 QueryFormer is a method that uses attention to learn query representation.

 _Zhao, Yue, Gao Cong, Jiachen Shi, and Chunyan Miao.
 "Queryformer: A Tree Transformer Model for Query Plan Representation."
 Proceedings of the VLDB Endowment 15, no. 8 (2022): 1658-1670._